emperorofmars/blender_slot_link/readme.md

 # Blender Slot Link
-**Remember what Actions and Slots are animating!**\
+**Specify what Actions and Slots are animating!**

+Slot Link helps you manage Blender projects with multiple separate animations.
+It automates the unlinking & linking of Actions and Slots, without requiring you to remember which goes where.

-Re-apply an Action anytime by pressing `Link Slots`.\
+Re-apply an Action anytime by pressing `Link Slots`.
-No need to re-link the Actions and Slots manually and having to remember where.

-Requires Blender 4.4 or higher.
+*Requires Blender 4.4 or higher.
+Not compatible with legacy Actions.*

 🌰 **[Installation](https://extensions.blender.org/add-ons/slot-link/)** 🌰 **[User Guide](https://docs.stfform.at/guide/blender/slot_link.html)** 🌰